bsaviozz/codingFun/README.md

-# Learning how to code - my fun (and not so fun) projects
+# Learning how to code - my fun projects

 This repository is a mix of all the projects I did to learn how to code.
 I find practical excercises very useful when self-teaching a new programming language.